 - Moisturize – This is a very important second step to follow up with after washing your face.
 Dry skin is the reason acne happens (as well as wrinkles).
 You want to use a quality moisturizer, but it doesn’t have to be face caviar that will cost a full paycheck.
 Find something that works for you in price and ingredient list.

 - Avoid Trigger Foods – Some people have these and some people seem to be immune to it, but there are usually things that can trigger acne in your system like sugars or grease.
 If you are finding after certain meals your acne becomes worse, try an elimination diet where you cut back to no sugar, dairy, meat, and try adding things back one at a time.
 This can also help with allergies and figuring out what foods you might be allergic or incompatible with.

 - Eat your Fruits and Veggies – Diet is an important part of your skin’s health.
 Get your 5 servings of fruits and vegetables daily, including fruits that are high in vitamin C. Try adding more omega-3’s into your diet – they are known to help create great skin.
 Of course, if you are allergic to any of these don’t eat them.
 Items high in omega-3 include:

 - Olive oil

-- Water – I feel like everyone knows how important this is already, but water helps to flush toxins (like acne).
-You’re supposed to do 8 glasses a day.
+- Water – You should already know how important this is, but as a reminder, water helps to flush toxins (like acne).
+You’re supposed to drink 8 glasses a day.
 If you want a great way to stay on top of your water, you can print off our free weekly planner which has a water tracker on it.